mrun0205/IFCB_FieldGuide/README.md

 - Make sure to wait for acquisition to finish or “**Stop acquisition**” or the sample file will not be saved.
 Set **# syringes** to **0** and close IFCBacquire using the emergency stop button.
 - Turn off IFCB from the start menu.

-- Follow the steps in the Mclane labs manual for long-term storage of the IFCB without sampling to avoid water stains on the flow cell or salt buildup.
+- Follow the steps in the McLane labs manual for long-term storage of the IFCB without sampling to avoid water stains on the flow cell or salt buildup.

 # 7. IFCB routine assessment, daily check-ins